verlenmot/weather-project/documentation/architecture/API.md

 There are no maximum weekly or monthly limits.
 The limits are reset at midnight UTC.

-Data available for -6H in the past and beyond 4.5 days in the future.
+Data available for -6H in the past and until 4.5 days in the future.
-Forecast calls are restricted to timesteps of 1 hour, for the next 120 hours, our 1 day for the next 5 days.
+Forecast call data is restricted to timesteps of 1 hour, for the next 120 hours, or 1 day for the next 5 days.

 ### Calls

-For the data endpoints, one API call gets all time steps of a data type (realtime/forecast/historical) for a specific time period for one location.
+For the data endpoints, one API call gets all timesteps of a data type (realtime/forecast/historical) for a specific time period for one location.
 The realtime and forecast weather APIs are used in this application.

 Average time for variable changes:
 Non precipitation forecast variables: once per hour.
 Non precipitation current conditions: every 5 minutes (to once per hour for more meaningful information).
-Short term precipitation calling: every 15 minutes to once per hour.
+Short term precipitation: every 15 minutes to once per hour.
 Forecasts are run every 10 minutes on average.
-Realtime data changes every minute.
+Realtime data changes occur every minute.

 Time is represented in ISO 8601 format.
 The timestamps are in UTC.